paphko/mmm-weatherchart/README.md

 To use this module, you must first determine country, area, and city:

 1. go to http://www.yr.no
-2. enter your location into the search field at the top and select your city
+2. Search for the location you want forecast for
-3. at the top-right, switch language to English
+3. Navigate to the bottom of the table to find the link for "Forecast as SVG"
-4. write down country, area, and city from the current URL, e.g.: http://www.yr.no/place/Germany/North_Rhine-Westphalia/Duisburg/
+4. Click the link to open in it in a new tab, and copy the url., e.g.: /en/content/2-3196359/meteogram.svg

 Now add the module to the modules array in the `config/config.js` file:
 ````javascript